Iranian peoples: Demographics

 There are an estimated 150 to 200 million native speakers of Iranian languages, the six major groups of Persians, Lurs, Kurds, Tajiks, Baloch, and Pashtuns accounting for about 90% of this number.
 Currently, most of these Iranian peoples live in Iran, Afghanistan, the Caucasus (mainly Ossetia, other parts of Georgia, Dagestan, and Azerbaijan), Iraqi Kurdistan and Kurdish majority populated areas of Turkey, Iran and Syria, Tajikistan, Pakistan and Uzbekistan.
 There are also Iranian peoples living in Eastern Arabia such as northern Oman, Bahrain, and Kuwait.

-Due to recent migrations, there are also large communities of speakers of Iranian languages in Europe, the Americas.
+Due to recent migrations, there are also large communities of speakers of Iranian languages in Europe and the Americas.